super-resolution/SMLM-AttentionAI/Readme.md

 Evaluation Script

-bash
+``
 python evaluate.py --model path/to/model --dataset path/to/evaluation_data
+``
 Contributors

-    John Doe (@johndoe)
-    Jane Smith (@janesmith)
+    Sebastian Reinhard (sebastian.uj.reinhard@gmail.com)
+    Jann Schrama (@)
+    Markus Sauer

 License

 This project is licensed under the MIT License - see the LICENSE file for details.
 Acknowledgments

-    This package was developed as part of research conducted at XYZ University.
+    This package was developed as part of research conducted at Julius Maximillians University.
-    Special thanks to ABC Lab for their valuable contributions.
     Hat tip to the open-source community for their support and contributions.